Everyone's gifts were finally under the tree (except the ones from Jacob

 From Mark: A box of Russell Stover candies and a Walmart gift card.

-From me: The Han Solo Card Game, based on the gambling game of Sabacc in the Star Wars films; a replica of Han Solo's chance cubes, used in a version of Sabacc called "Corellian Spike," which hang in the Millennium Falcon's cockpit; a set of Dwarven coin replicas from The Hobbit films; Star Wars "I'll Be Home for Sithmas" tee-shirt (to match Dylan's); and five pairs of Harry Potter socks.
+From me: The Han Solo Card Game, based on the gambling game of Sabacc in the Star Wars films; a replica of Han Solo's chance cubes, used in a version of Sabacc called "Corellian Spike," which hang in the Millennium Falcon's cockpit; a set of Dwarven coin replicas from The Hobbit films; a Star Wars "I'll Be Home for Sithmas" tee-shirt (to match Dylan's); and five pairs of Harry Potter socks.

 Replicas of the Dwarven coin props from The Hobbit films.